 Klear, Bulgaria, launched in 2016.
 Klear is open to foreign investors with a bank account in the EEA.
 Klear is a consumer lending platform offering loans to prime Bulgarian borrowers.
 The currency is BGN*.
 Read my blog coverage on Klear.

 Robocash, Latvia, launched in 2017.
 Investors with a bank account in the European Union can register at Robocash.
 Robocash lists short term consumer loans from Spain, Russia and Kazakhstan, secured by a buyback guarantee.
 The currency is EUR.

-Lenndy, Lithuania, launched in 2016.
-Lenndy is open to investors worldwide.
-Lenndy is a marketplace for SME loans, some of them secured by buyback guarantee.
-The currency is EUR*.
-Read my blog coverage on Lenndy.
+Iuvo Group, Estonia, launched in 2016.
+Iuvo Group is open to investors with a bank account in the European Union or selected other countries.
+Iuvo Group is a marketplace for Bulgarian consumer loans, secured by a buyback guarantee.
+The currency is EUR and BGN.
+Read my blog coverage on the Iuvo group.

 Learn about bonus offers on our p2p lending cashback page.